manojn0010/E-Commerce-Marketplace-Analysis/README.md

 ## Answered Key Performance Indicators (KPIs)
 1. What is the overall Gross Merchandise Value?
 2. How GMV compares to Average Order Value and Total Order Count?
-3. Combined Metrics of Sellers with more than 10 orders
+3. Top 10 Statewise Revenue Share
 4. Which are the top 3 states for each Product Category?
 5. How much each State contributes towards total GMV?
-6. Monthly Revenue Growth for each State
+6. Monthly Revenue Trend

 ## References
 - Dataset obtained from **Kaggle**.